 People think they know who we are, but they don’t.
 In terms of both prompted and unprompted awareness, people will know Dementia UK.
 They think they know what we do because obviously we have got the name in the title.
 But we know that many people do not really know what we do — that we focus on the carers of people with dementia and do not do research.

 We know we have a brand confusion issue.
 For historical reasons, our dementia specialist nurses are called Admiral Nurses.
 Obviously, for cold audiences just talking about Admiral Nurses straight off the bat, they do not understand, so quite often we talk about dementia specialist nurses.
-And then as we go through the journey we then start introducing Admiral Nurses more and more into the copy.
+And then as we go through the journey we start introducing Admiral Nurses more and more into the copy.
 We know through our research that out of the people that have heard about Admiral Nurses, a small percentage of people know that they are associated with Dementia UK.

 Digital kind of crept up on me.
 I wish that maybe I picked up and learned more about digital earlier on.
 I had two periods of maternity leave and they probably did coincide with the big boom in digital.